 In creating a new lifestyle it is valuable to develop a variety of practices to add to your routine.
-This variety provides the element of being eclectic; a whole world of possibilities is available when you are in need of balancing activities.
+This variety provides the element of being eclectic; a whole world of possibilities is available through these ancient Chinese arts.

-This class is designed to help you relieve stress, increase flexibility, improve balance, strengthen and tone muscles, and quiet the mind.
+Tai Chi Gong is designed to help you relieve stress, increase flexibility, improve balance, strengthen and tone muscles, and quiet the mind.
 Through gentle movements and meditative breathing, the natural healing rhythms of the body are reestablished.
-See the Calendar page for class schedule.

 “I had been looking for a good tai chi instructor.
 I found this with Sifu Amy Erez.
 Her class is fun.
 Also, her manner of teaching is not stressful.
 She shows you what the postures mean or what they are used for.
 Her Qigong is good and very relaxing.
 I feel very comfortable when practicing the postures.
 After the class I feel calm.”
 Donald Saindon